2019 Intel International Science & Engineering Fair Results

-The 2017 Intel International Science & Engineering Fair (Intel ISEF) was held in Los Angeles from May 14-19 at the Los Angeles Convention Center.
-This year, 1,770 students from 78 countries, regions and territories from all over the world participated in the prestigious event.
+The 2019 Intel International Science & Engineering Fair (Intel ISEF) was held in Phoenix, AZ, from May 12-17 at the Phoenix Convention Center.
+This year, 1,854 students from 80 countries, regions and territories from all over the world participated in the prestigious event.
 On Wednesday, the students spent the entire day being interviewed by judges who are experts in their respective fields.
 It is a long and arduous day, but the students from Contra Costa County did exceptionally well and have made the entire region proud.

-See below for a highlight of three projects selected from the Contra Costa County Science & Engineering Fair to participate in this life-changing event.
+See below for a highlight of the three projects selected from the Contra Costa County Science & Engineering Fair and the students who participated in this life-changing event.

 Background on the awards